 Sherborn Forest and Trail Association is a family oriented volunteer organization dedicated to the enjoyment, protection and maintenance of our natural resources.
-To that end, SFTA sponsors many outdoor events through the seasons: guided walks through public lands, bicycle rides on the trails, a hunter pace for equestrians, trail maintenance and construction gatherings, and occasional parties.
-You can Join on line by paying membership or make a donate to Sherborn Forest and Trail Association at mkt.com/sfta
+To that end, SFTA sponsors many outdoor events through the seasons: horse rides around town, guided walks, bicycle rides across the variety of trails, a very popular hunter pace for equestrians, trail maintenance and construction gatherings, and occasional parties.

 To Support and Join Sherborn Forest and Trail Association: mkt.com/sfta

 Upcoming Events 2017

 Winter 2016-2017.
 Town Forest in working on scheduling some Forestry work between Brush Hill and North Main St. This work should primarily be done from the North Main Street side for equipment access.
 As plans are finalized, we will work to make connections around the work areas to keep the links where possible.

 Sherborn Walks Book - The popular Sherborn Walks book with property and trail information is being updated with some of the additional properties in town since the last printing.

 Horse Rides - Many of our board and membership are doing regular rides around town.
 Let us know if you would like to join in for a ride from your neighborhood or from one of ours.
 We can show you the trails and how to link up a beautiful ride around town.
 Rides can be at a variety of levels and paces.
 Let us know if you are interested.